webplatform/docs/tutorials/google_chrome_frame/index.md

  </body>
  </html>

+Then, display a button to prompt users to install Chrome Frame:
-Install Chrome Frame (Will do nothing if not in Internet Explorer)
+ <button onclick="GCF_Install()">Install Chrome Frame (Will do nothing if not in Internet Explorer)</button>

 ===Prompt yourself===

-You might also decide to build a landing page or layer yourself.
+You may also decide to build a landing page or layer yourself.
 To do so:
-* Send users to this URL: http://www.google.com/chromeframe/ which can be put in an IFRAME.
+* Send users to this URL: http://www.google.com/chromeframe/ which you can place in an IFRAME.
-* Append a redirect parameter to send users back to your site after installation is complete: http://www.google.com/chromeframe/?redirect=http://www.google.com/
+* Append a redirect parameter to the URL to send users back to your site after installation is complete: http://www.google.com/chromeframe/?redirect=http://www.google.com/
 * Instead of going to the Chrome Frame landing page, you can also send the users directly to the EULA thus saving one step in the installation process: http://www.google.com/chromeframe/eula.html

 ===No admin-rights needed===

-To enable users to install Chrome Frame without having administrative privileges on their machines, append the <code>user=true</code> parameter to enable user level installation of Chrome Frame, as in the following: http://www.google.com/chromeframe/?user=true
+To enable users to install Chrome Frame without having administrative privileges on their machines, append the <code>user=true</code> parameter to enable user level installation of Chrome Frame, as shown here: http://www.google.com/chromeframe/?user=true

 ===Enterprise installation===